mkearney/tidyversity/README.md

 summarize_categorical(polcom_survey, sex, race)
 ```

-Estimate Cronbach's alpha for a set of variables.
+Estimate Cronbach’s alpha for a set of variables.

 ``` r
 ## reliability of social media use items